 PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
 These include the right to:

-- (1) Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Dep't of Education (ED) - - 1.
-Political affiliations or beliefs of the student or student's parent; - 2.
-Mental or psychological problems of the student or student's family; - 3.
-Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior: - 5.
-Critical appraisals of others with whom respondents have close family relationships; - 6.
-Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
-Religious practices, affiliations, or beliefs of the student or parents; or - 8.
-Income, other than as required by law to determine program eligibility.
+(1) Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Dep't of Education (ED) -1.

+olitical affiliations or beliefs of the student or student's parent;

+ental or psychological problems of the student or student's family;

+ex behavior or attitudes;

+llegal, anti-social, self-incriminating, or demeaning behavior;

+ritical appraisals of others with whom respondents have close family relationships;

+egally recognized privileged relationships, such as with lawyers, doctors, or ministers;

+eligious practices, affiliations, or beliefs of the student or parents; or ncome, other than as required by law to determine program eligibility.

-(2) Receive notice and an opportunity to opt a student out of -
+(2) Receive notice and an opportunity to opt a student out of -1 ny other protected information survey, regardless of funding;

-- 1. Any other protected information survey, regardless of funding; - 2.
-Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - 3.
-Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.
+ny non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and ctivities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.